Financial-Times/ui-style-guide/docs/legacy.md

 Right-hand Rail = 352
 Main content = 600

-For additional styles of Falcon design elements within Ft pages please consult the <a href="http://financial-times.github.io/ft-velcro/">FT Velcro style guide.</a>
+For additional styles of Falcon design elements within FT pages please consult the <a href="http://financial-times.github.io/ft-velcro/">FT Velcro style guide.</a>

 ###Designing on the grid
-Designers looking for a Photoshop grid document can download from the link below.
+Designers looking for a Photoshop grid document to layout designs can download <a href="https://github.com/Financial-Times/ui-style-guide/dwnld/DOC002-Grid-v1.psd.zip">here</a>.

-<a href="design.ft.com">FT PSD grid</a>

-##links
+##Links

 ###Standard links
 Links on FT.com are FT blue and black on hover.
 There is no visited state colour